-- the efficacy and safety of the product; - the potential advantages of the product compared to competitive therapies; - the prevalence and severity of any side effects; - the clinical indications for which the product is approved; - whether the product is designated under physician treatment guidelines as a first-, second- or third-line therapy; - the product's convenience and ease of administration compared to alternative treatments; - · the willingness of the target patient population to try, and of physicians to prescribe, the product; - · limitations or warnings, including distribution or use restrictions contained in the product's approved labeling; - the approval of other new products for the same indications; - changes in the standard of care for the targeted indications for the product; and - availability and amount of coverage and reimbursement from government payors, managed care plans and other third-party payors.
+the efficacy and safety of the product;

+- the potential advantages of the product compared to competitive therapies; - the prevalence and severity of any side effects; - the clinical indications for which the product is approved; - whether the product is designated under physician treatment guidelines as a first-, second- or third-line therapy; - the product's convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try, and of physicians to prescribe, the product; - · limitations or warnings, including distribution or use restrictions contained in the product's approved labeling; - the approval of other new products for the same indications; - changes in the standard of care for the targeted indications for the product; and - availability and amount of coverage and reimbursement from government payors, managed care plans and other third-party payors.

-Our future growth depends on our ability to successfully commercialize Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications, Celgosivir and our other product candidates, and we can provide no assurance that we will successfully commercialize Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications, Celgosivir and other product candidates.
+Our future growth depends on our ability to successfully commercialize Arakoda, Celgosivir and our other product candidates, and we can provide no assurance that we will successfully commercialize Arakoda, Celgosivir and other product candidates.

-Our future growth depends on our ability to successfully commercialize Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications, Celgosivir and our other product candidates, including our ability to:
+Our future growth depends on our ability to successfully commercialize Arakoda, Celgosivir and our other product candidates, including our ability to:

-- conduct additional clinical trials and develop and obtain regulatory approval for Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications, Celgosivir or other product candidates; - successfully partner a companion genetic test (if required by the FDA) with the commercialization of Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications and Celgosivir; - pursue additional indications for Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications and Celgosivir and develop other product candidates, including other therapies; and - obtain commercial quantities of Arakoda, Tafenoquine (Arakoda or other regimen) for non-malaria prevention indications and Celgosivir or other product candidates at acceptable cost levels.
+- conduct additional clinical trials and develop and obtain regulatory approval for Arakoda, Celgosivir or other product candidates; - successfully partner a companion genetic test (if required by the FDA) with the commercialization of Arakoda and Celgosivir; - pursue additional indications for Arakoda and Celgosivir and develop other product candidates, including other therapies; and - obtain commercial quantities of Arakoda and Celgosivir or other product candidates at acceptable cost levels.